-8Standard multivariate regressions are used to control for maternal race/ethnicity (white, black, hispanic), AFQT quartiles, and educational attainment (high school dropout, high school graduate, some college, completed college) by including three-way interactions of all three sets of indicators along with indicator variables for parental income quartile.
-Sample sizes for raw differences by income are 3,449 for math, 3,436 for reading recognition, and 3,267 for reading comprehension.
+&lt;sup>8 Standard multivariate regressions are used to control for maternal race/ethnicity (white, black, hispanic), AFQT quartiles, and educational attainment (high-school dropout, high-school graduate, some college, completed college) by including three-way interactions of all three sets of indicators along with indicator variables for parental income quartile.
+Sample sizes for raw differences by income are 3,449 for mathematics, 3,436 for reading recognition, and 3,267 for reading comprehension.
 Approximately 80 observations are dropped due to missing covariates when controlling for maternal characteristics.